-Where an elector chooses to vote in electronic form, the elector will be provided with a unique barcode printed on a card.
-The barcode cards are also colour coded by electorate (see above).
-This barcode card is to be used in an electronic voting computer to validate the person's right to vote and to identify the elector's electorate.
-When the barcode is scanned by the barcode reader, an electronic ballot paper will appear on screen.
-The elector can indicate preferences by using the supplied key pad.
+Where an elector chooses to vote in electronic form, the elector will be provided with a unique QR code printed on a card called an e-voting card.
+The e-voting cards are also colour coded by electorate (see above).
+This e-voting card is to be used in an electronic voting computer to validate the person's right to vote and to identify the elector's electorate. e-voting cards are pre-printed prior to the election period.
+There is no link between the identity of the elector and the e-voting card.
+When the e-voting card is scanned by the scanner, an electronic ballot paper will appear on screen.
+The elector can indicate preferences by touching the candidate squares next to the name of the candidate they wish to provide a voting preference to.

-When the elector has completed marking preferences, a confirmation screen will be displayed listing the candidates the voter has shown preferences for.
+When the elector has completed marking preferences, a confirmation screen will be displayed listing the candidates, in preference order, the voter has indicated preferences for.
 The elector is given the option of confirming the vote or returning to the ballot paper and changing the vote.

-The elector confirms the vote by scanning the barcode a second time.
-This second scan of the barcode is the electronic equivalent of dropping a ballot paper in a ballot box - after this point corrections cannot be made.
+The elector confirms the vote by scanning the e-voting card a second time.
+This second scan of the e-voting card is the electronic equivalent of lodging a ballot paper in a ballot box - after this point corrections cannot be made.
+After casting an electronic vote, the elector must deposit the e-voting card in the ballot box.

-After casting an electronic vote, the elector must deposit the barcode card in a ballot box.
-Once a barcode has been used to cast a vote, it cannot be used to vote again.
+Once a e-voting card has been used to cast a vote, it cannot be used to vote again.